segmentio/segment-docs/src/engage/audiences/index.md

 ### Time comparison

-You can use various time comparison operators in your Audience definition.
-Such operators are: before date, after date, within last, within next, before last, after next.
+You can use the following time comparison operators in your audience definition:
+- `before date`
+- `after date`
+- `within last`
+- `within next`
+- `before last`
+- `after next`

 Only ISO timestamps can be used with these operators.
 If the timestamp is not a valid ISO timestamp (for example, a trailing 'Z' is missing), it will not be processed by Real-time compute.
 See [Real-time compute compared to batch](docs/engage/audiences/#real-time-compute-compared-to-batch)

 ### Funnel Audiences